 Read this post to find the complete routine that I used with my daughter from 6-12 months.

 Teething with Reflux

 Teething is hard work for most parents and babies.
 Sleepless nights, crying, chewing and fussing is all exhausting.
 I have found that having a list of different things that work really handy.
 It means I always have different tricks or products to give my baby if she becomes distressed with her teeth.
 This can be a lifesaver when you are out or at bedtime.
-Some of our favourite tips and hacks are using a teething powder or gel, breastfeeding or making breastmilk ice pops and chewing on cold fruit in an infant feeder.
 You can find the full list of 21 teething tips in The Complete Teething Guide.

-If you are reading this reflux guide then you are probably looking for information on how teething effects reflux.
 Every baby is different and some teething babies will continue as normal with no change to their reflux.
 However, I found that every time my baby started to teeth her reflux became much worse.
 She would be more sicky and more acidy.
 This would make her even fussier and more distressed.
 So I tried a whole range of teething tips to try and find ways to calm her down.
-I also found that I would have to go back to using all of the reflux tips (find the list of 21 reflux tips here) I had learned with her as a baby such as keeping her upright as much as possible, putting her on a playmat to play, wearing a dribble bib and keeping a muslin with me wherever I go!
+I also found that I would have to go back to using all of the reflux tips I had learned with her as a baby such as keeping her upright as much as possible, putting her on a playmat to play, wearing a dribble bib and keeping a muslin with me wherever I go!

 Read the full post The Complete Guide to Teething for all the teething hacks and reflux tips.